memfault/interrupt/_drafts/mcuboot-overview.md

 ## Fault Tolerance

-Metadata about the image to run and whether or not to perform an upgrade is tracked in what is referred to as "Image Trailers".
+Metadata about the staged image and whether or not to perform an upgrade is tracked in what is referred to as "Image Trailers".
 This information is located at the end of each "slot" in use and looks like this:

 ```
      0                   1                   2                   3